Joseph O'Sullivan

 On being discharged from the army in 1918, O'Sullivan was employed by the Ministry of Munitions and, when the war ended, was transferred to the Ministry of Labour where he worked as a messenger.
 The Ministry of Labour was located in Montagu House, later demolished and replaced by the present day Ministry of Defence.
 Montagu House was located adjacent to Scotland Yard.

 He became a member of the IRA detachment in London, and was named by Rex Taylor as being responsible for the execution of Vincent Fovargue as a British spy at the Ashford Golf Links, Middlesex, on 2 April 1921 with a label pinned to his body stating "Let spies and traitors beware, IRA".
 Fovargue had been an officer in the Dublin IRA.

 O'Sullivan's brother, Patrick, the first Vice-Commandant of the London IRA during its early days in 1919 but was seconded to the Cork No. 1 Brigade during the Anglo-Irish War.
 Patrick O'Sullivan had also served in the London Regiment during the First World War, along with another brother, Aloysius, who was discharged from the army in 1916 suffering from shell shock.
 Patrick O'Sullivan was also wounded in a gas attack during the First World War.
 He fought with the Anti-Treaty IRA during the Civil War and was wounded ten days after his brother was executed.

 Shortly before that, he had crossed over to England to participate in an abortive attempt to rescue Dunne and his brother.

 In 1923, John O'Sullivan tried to have the remains of his son and Dunne released for a funeral Mass.
 But it was not until after the abolition of capital punishment in the UK that Patrick O'Sullivan, with the assistance of the Irish Republican National Graves Association, was able to arrange for the bodies of Joseph O'Sullivan and Reginald Dunne to be sent to Ireland for burial.
 In mid August 1929 Irish Republicans in London unveiled a plaque commemorating Dunne and O'Sullivan.
 In 1967, after some political and diplomatic debate by the British and Irish governments, the British Government allowed the bodies of Dunne and O'Sullivan to be exhumed.
+When the bodies of Dunne and O'Sullivan arrived in Dublin an IRA honor guard marched with the two coffins.
 They were subsequently reburied in Deans Grange Cemetery, County Dublin, Ireland.